Ending Single-Use Plastics

 Solving the plastics problem in our oceans will ultimately take concerted action from companies, governments and advocates like you.

 From multinational corporations to local restaurants – companies need to adopt alternatives to single-use plastics.

 At all levels, governments need to enact smart legislation and regulations that limit or eliminate single-use plastics and ensure they don’t end up in our oceans.

 Consumers have the most important role of all.
 Make your voice heard, and lead by example.

 Vote through the ballot and with your wallet to ensure governments and companies recognize, own and act on the threat plastic pollution poses to our oceans.
 Limit single-use plastics in your own daily life, and recycle where possible.
 You can make a difference in the plastic pollution problem right now.

 Building a Movement to Stop Plastic Pollution for Good

 An international group of nongovernmental organizations (NGOs) is coming together to do something big.
 Our goal is to work together to stop plastic pollution.
 We are trying to make this movement as big as possible, and we want you to join!
 We share the common values of environmental protection and social justice, and these shared values guide our work in building the world in which we wish to live.

 Are you ready to be part of this movement?
-By signing on below, you can add your name to the list of groups who have committed to work together based our shared Vision and Principles.
-Complete the form to join our email list—and let’s get to work!
+Complete the form to join our email list — and let’s get to work!